Skip to Content

 Is My Earnest Money Credited Toward My Down Payment?

 Yes!
 If you’ve upheld the terms of the contract and are going through with the purchase, 100% of your earnest money will be applied toward the down payment and closing costs.
-You may even get a check at closing if your loan requires no down payment and closing costs were covered by other sources.
+You may even get a check at closing if your loan requires no down payment and closing costs are covered by other sources.

 For example: